MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 Choose an [Azure Functions hosting option](/azure/azure-functions/functions-scale) that's applicable to the application's reliability tier.
 We recommend the Premium plan because it allows you to configure compute instance size.
 The Dedicated plan is the least serverless option.
 It provides autoscale, but these scale operations are slower than those of the other plans.
 We recommend that you use the Premium plan to maximize reliability and performance.

 There are some security considerations.
-When you use an HTTP trigger to expose an external endpoint, provide a level of protection for the HTTP endpoint from common external attack vectors by using a web application firewall (WAF).
+When you use an HTTP trigger to expose an external endpoint, use a web application firewall (WAF) to provide a level of protection for the HTTP endpoint from common external attack vectors.

-We recommend private endpoints for restricting access to private virtual networks.
+We recommend the use of private endpoints for restricting access to private virtual networks.
 They can also mitigate data exfiltration risks, like malicious admin scenarios.

 You need to use code scanning tools on Azure Functions code and integrate those tools with CI/CD pipelines.